netj/3x/README.md

 # <i class="icon-beaker"></i> 3X

 ## A tool for eXecutable eXploratory eXperiments
-3X is a software tool for conducting computational experiments in a systematic way.
+<span class="sans-serif">3X</span> is a software tool for conducting computational experiments in a systematic way.
-3X provides a standard yet configurable structure to execute a wide variety of experiments.
+<span class="sans-serif">3X</span> provides a standard yet configurable structure to execute a wide variety of experiments.
 It organizes code/inputs/outputs for the experiment, records results, and lets users visualize the data and drive execution interactively.

 ### Motivation